A geometric basis for materials families in inorganic solids: Results

-With the above composition-only models in hand, we now turn to a qualitatively different class of phenomena governed by energy differences: elemental spatial correlations in compositionally complex materials.
-High-entropy materials, by definition, contain five or more elements randomly distributed over a single crystallographic site.
-In practice, however, local deviations from randomness—such as clustering or chemical ordering—can arise, and have been investigated in compositionally complex alloys through simulations and limited experiments \cite{Ferrari2023, Ding2019Tuning, Ma2018Chemical, bueno2022highentropy}.

-Figure~\ref{fig: correlations} illustrates this effect in our samples.
-Figure~\ref{fig: correlations}a shows a high-angle annular dark-field (HAADF), STEM image of $(\mathrm{FeCoNiRhPd})_2\mathrm{P}$ high-entropy phosphide nanoparticles, while Figs.~\ref{fig: correlations}b–h present the corresponding scanning transmission electron microscopy energy-dispersive X-ray spectroscopy (STEM–EDS) elemental maps for all metal elements in \textbf{b} and each constituent element in \textbf{c--h}.
-These maps reveal clear, non-random spatial correlations of varying strength among the metallic species.
-For example, Fe- and Rh-rich regions exhibit a pronounced anticorrelation, indicating chemically selective local environments within the nanoparticles.
+We next ask whether the seven-family organization extends to elemental spatial correlations in compositionally complex high-entropy materials.
+If this structure is indeed general, it should also govern how elements preferentially mix or segregate in multicomponent environments.
+Figures~\ref{fig: correlations}a--h show HAADF-STEM and STEM--EDS data for $(\mathrm{FeCoNiRhPd})_2\mathrm{P}$ high-entropy phosphide nanoparticles.
+The elemental maps reveal clear deviations from random mixing, including strong correlation between Co- and Ni-rich regions (Figs.~\ref{fig: correlations}d,e) and strong anticorrelation between Fe- and Rh-rich regions (Figs.~\ref{fig: correlations}c,f), along with additional nonrandom patterns across the nanoparticles.

-To quantify the experimental correlations in a simple and robust manner, we represent each elemental map as $I_\alpha(p)$, where $p$ enumerates the pixels and $\alpha$ denotes a metallic species.
-The image intensities are first normalized to lie between 0 and 1, and then thresholded at 0.55 to balance signal retention and noise suppression, with pixels below the cutoff set to zero and those above set to one.
-We then compute an intersection--over--union (IOU) metric between each pair of elemental masks,
+To quantify these correlations, we represent each elemental map as $I_\alpha(p)$, where $p$ labels pixels and $\alpha$ denotes an element.
+After normalizing intensities to $[0,1]$ and thresholding at 0.55, we compute the intersection--over--union \cite{jaccard1901}

-where $\cap$ and $\cup$ denote intersection and union, respectively.
-This metric is equivalent to the Jaccard similarity coefficient~\cite{jaccard1901}, a standard measure of spatial overlap.
-A high IOU value indicates a correlated pair of elements, while a low value indicates anticorrelation.